tnn4/c-basics/c_basics.md

 Why does c need header files(`.h`)?

+Header files makes your life easier.

 https://gcc.gnu.org/onlinedocs/cpp/Header-Files.html

 Header files eliminate code redundancy (DRY).
 With a header file, the related declarations appear in only one place.

+'Including a header file produces the same results as copying the header file into each source file that needs it.'

 ## Compile